Adrien Recurt

-Adrien Barnabé Athanase Recurt (9 June 1798 – 7 November 1872) was a French doctor who became a representative in the Constituent Assembly of the French Second Republic, Minister of the Interior and then Minister of Public Works.
+Adrien Barnabé Athanase Recurt (9 June 1798 – 7 November 1872) was a French medical doctor who became a representative in the Constituent Assembly of the French Second Republic, Minister of the Interior and then Minister of Public Works.

 Early years

 Adrien Barnabé Athanase Recurt was born in Lassales, Hautes-Pyrénées, on 9 June 1798.

 He studied medicine and qualified as a doctor in Montpellier in 1822.

 He moved to Paris in the last years of the Restoration, and established himself as a doctor in the Faubourg Saint-Antoine.

 He threw himself into the struggles of the liberal cause, aligned himself with the Charbonnerie and was involved in various plots.

 After fighting on the barricades in July 1830 he remained with the opposition, and soon became a leading member of the Republican party.

 He was implicated in the affair of April 1834 but was acquitted by the court of peers.

 On the eve of the February Revolution of 1848 he signed the manifesto calling for the whole nation to become part of the National Guard, and for the army to no longer be used in suppressing disorder.